Weitzman-JDC Fellowship

 - $5,000 yearly stipend for three years

-- Travel opportunities local and aboard
+- Travel opportunities local and abroad

 - Learn about JDC’s work, past and present